Dental calculus: Clinical significance

 Retentive surface of calculus allows for further plaque accumulation.

 Plaque accumulation causes the gingiva to become irritated and inflamed, and this is referred to as gingivitis.
-When the gingiva become so irritated that there is a loss of the connective tissue fibers that attach the gums to the teeth and bone that surrounds the tooth, this is known as periodontitis.
-Dental plaque is not the sole cause of periodontitis; however it is many times referred to as a primary aetiology.
+Gingival irritation that leads to loss of the connective tissue fibers attaching the gums to the teeth and bone surrounding the tooth is known as periodontitis.
+Dental plaque is not the sole cause of periodontitis, but is often referred to as a primary aetiology.
 Plaque that remains in the oral cavity long enough will eventually calcify and become calculus.
 Calculus is detrimental to gingival health because it serves as a trap for increased plaque formation and retention; thus, calculus, along with other factors that cause a localized build-up of plaque, is referred to as a secondary aetiology of periodontitis.

 When plaque is supragingival, the bacterial content contains a great proportion of aerobic bacteria and yeast, or those bacteria which utilize and can survive in an environment containing oxygen.
 Subgingival plaque contains a higher proportion of anaerobic bacteria, or those bacteria which cannot exist in an environment containing oxygen.
 Several anaerobic plaque bacteria, such as Porphyromonas gingivalis, secrete antigenic proteins that trigger a strong inflammatory response in the periodontium, the specialized tissues that surround and support the teeth.
 Prolonged inflammation of the periodontium leads to bone loss and weakening of the gingival fibers that attach the teeth to the gums, two major hallmarks of periodontitis.
 Supragingival calculus formation is nearly ubiquitous in humans, but to differing degrees.
 Almost all individuals with periodontitis exhibit considerable subgingival calculus deposits.
 Dental plaque bacteria have been linked to cardiovascular disease and mothers giving birth to pre-term low weight infants, but there is no conclusive evidence yet that periodontitis is a significant risk factor for either of these two conditions.